KevCaz/CV/README.md

 ## XeTeX

+:warning: This CV will no longer be updated.

 This older version, available in folder `xetex` was created with [XeTeX](https://en.wikipedia.org/wiki/XeTeX).
 For this version, was strongly inspired by what
 [SteveViss](https://github.com/SteveViss) did (see these [files](https://github.com/SteveViss/steveviss.github.com/tree/dev/public/_cv)